Murder of Daniel Morgan: Early life

 Daniel Morgan was born on 3 November 1949 in Singapore, the son of an army officer.
-He grew up with an elder brother and younger sister in Monmouthshire, Wales, where he attended agricultural college in Usk before spending time in Denmark gaining experience of farming.
+He grew up with an elder brother and younger sister in Monmouthshire, Wales, where he attended agricultural college in Usk before spending time in Denmark as a salesman, gaining practical experience in farming.
+Upon his return to the United Kingdom, Morgan worked as a travel courier.
+He had an exceptional memory for small details, such as car registration numbers.

-Morgan had an exceptional memory for small details, such as car registration numbers, and in 1984 he set up a detective agency, Southern Investigations, in Thornton Heath, southern Greater London.
+In 1984, Morgan and his partner, Jonathan Rees, set up a detective agency, Southern Investigations, in Thornton Heath, southern Greater London.
 He married in his late twenties and moved to London, where he and his wife settled and had two children.
 At the time of his murder, Morgan was having an affair with a woman named Margaret Harrison, and had met her at 6:30 pm at a wine bar in Thornton Heath shortly before the murder.

 Murder

-On 10 March 1987, after having a drink with Jonathan Rees (his partner in Southern Investigations) at the Golden Lion pub in Sydenham, 37-year-old Morgan was found dead in the pub car park next to his car.
+On 10 March 1987, after having a drink with Jonathan Rees at the Golden Lion pub in Sydenham, 37-year-old Morgan was found dead in the pub car park next to his car.

 DS Sid Fillery, based at Catford police station, was assigned to the case, but did not reveal to superiors that he had been working unofficially for Southern Investigations.
 In April 1987, six people, including Fillery and Rees, Rees' brothers-in-law Glenn and Garry Vian, and two Metropolitan Police officers, were arrested on suspicion of murder.
 All were eventually released without charge.

 At the inquest into Morgan's death in April 1988, it was alleged that Rees, after disagreements with Morgan, told Kevin Lennon (an accountant at Southern Investigations) that officers at Catford police station who were friends of his were either going to murder Morgan or would arrange it, and that Fillery would replace Morgan as Rees's partner.
 When asked, Rees denied murdering Morgan.
 Fillery, who had retired from the Metropolitan Police on medical grounds and joined Southern Investigations as Rees's business partner, was alleged by witnesses to have tampered with evidence and attempted to interfere with witnesses during the inquiry.

 In the summer of 1987, DC Alan "Taffy" Holmes, an acquaintance of Morgan, was found to have died by suicide under mysterious circumstances.
-Morgan and Holmes allegedly collaborated on unveiling police corruption.
+Morgan and Holmes had allegedly collaborated on unveiling police corruption.
 This was discounted by the Daniel Morgan Independent Panel report.
 DC Derek Haslam claimed to be one of Morgan's sources for this allegation, but was discounted as a serial fantasist by Baroness O'Loan.

 The murder of Stephen Lawrence in 1993 and subsequent reports on police conduct brought further insight into ongoing police corruption in south-east London.